26.2 - the marathon: Marathon Training Diet Considerations

 The vegetarian runner

-If you are in this group you already know the many health benefits of a vegetarian diet.
 When you are marathon training just make sure you are getting the carbohydrates you need, and also sufficient protein.

 Carbo’ loading vs. the Zone

-Ø 40% from carbohydrate
+• 40% from carbohydrates

-Ø 30% from protein
+• 30% from protein

-Ø 30% from fat (mostly unsaturated)
+• 30% from fat (mostly unsaturated)

-When I first picked up a copy of Sears’ book the thing that grabbed my attention right away was the fact that the women’s US Swim team had followed his regime, and scored an unprecedented success in the Olympics.
+When I first picked up a copy of Sears’ book the thing that grabbed my attention right away was the fact that the women’s US Swim team had followed his eating regime, and scored an unprecedented success in the Olympics.

 Another advantage of this diet in conjunction with endurance training is that your body will get some of its energy from fat on a regular basis.
 The body’s switchover from burning calories from carbohydrates to fat is going to happen in the marathon anyway, and is one cause of “hitting the wall”.
 On the zone diet your body gets more used to this, and will reduce the impact when you are actually running the marathon.